arassai75/ShopifyLib/tests/ShopifyLib.Tests/IMAGE_UPLOAD_ISSUES_AND_SOLUTIONS.md

 ## Conclusion

-The **primary issue** is that the Indigo image URL is timing out when Shopify tries to download it.
+The **primary issue** is that the  image URL is timing out when Shopify tries to download it.
 This is a common problem with external image URLs that are slow or have access restrictions.

 **Secondary issues** include GraphQL not immediately returning CDN URLs and images not appearing in the dashboard.